 There is a world of visible and invisible imagery to explore during a balloon flight.
 From high-resolution cameras to thermal imaging, a picture is worth a thousand words.
+Cameras can be used to study the earth's surface - including doing vegetation mapping, looking at vegetation health, crops and agricultural areas.
 What image capture techniques can you test - from stereo/3D imaging to time-lapse to stitching together panoramas?
-And how can you compare your photos to historical archives to learn something new or see the impacts of climate change?
+Can you use your photos to compare them with historical archives to learn something new or see the impacts of climate change?
 During flight, your experiment will receive real-time GPS data.
 How can you use that data to help identify the locations that you see during flight?
 Imaging is about both software and hardware.
 What mechanisms can you invent to help focus, zoom, or stabilize the camera during flight?